 I was born and raised in Albemarle, North Carolina, mostly by a single mother.
 As a result I was a late bloomer in figuring out that I had gifts for creating things with my hands.
-In a way I had already desired from a very young age to cook.
-Most of my live was spent thinking that was mainly because I very much enjoy eating as well!
+In a way, I had already desired from a very young age to cook, mostly because I very much enjoy eating as well!
 This path led me towards a culinary degree from Johnson and Wales: Charlotte and eventually, albeit briefly, owning my own restaurant.
 Owning my own restaurant was a lifetime goal for me and it actually granted me the necessity to start creating things with my hands.
 In restaurant life things tend to break often.
 As a frugal business owner I opted to repair everything myself.
 I had no clue how most of any of the equipment’s internal components worked– just proficient in operating them.
 Despite this, I was able to adapt and overcome and was pretty good at it!
 During this same time I became fascinated with blacksmithing.

 Late one evening after my restaurant had closed for the day, I began reading my Bible.
 In that particular days readings I ran across a blacksmithing metaphor.
 In attempt to better understand the context I decided to do a brief internet search to better understand the terms.
 Six hours later, I’m still reading down this rabbit hole!
 Fast forward 3 years and I am still spending 2-3 hours minimum, per day researching in books and the web until I decide to build my own forge and try this thing out!